lesaii/documentation/SN0W/docs/road_to_worlds.md

 If you want a little push when it comes to modeling, there's a [more in depth tutorial for pro-builder](https://youtu.be/YsBniZ5ya7k?si=JiJ2gvPkbnS4h0HP)

-For external assets you can go to [booth](https://booth.pm/), the [Unity Asset Store](https://assetstore.unity.com), or the 3d models channel in the [＜＞＜ community discord server](https://discord.gg/Z34mSSM), get some models and drag and drop them into your unity project
+For external assets you can go to [booth](https://booth.pm/), the [Unity Asset Store](https://assetstore.unity.com), or the 3d models channel in [**The＜＞＜ community Discord Server**](https://discord.gg/Z34mSSM), get some models and drag and drop them into your unity project

 As for blender...god bless you